2025 Singaporean general election: Rally sites

 In line with the 2011 and 2015 general elections, each GRC had two sites marked for physical rallies, while each SMC had one.
-One site was also designated for lunchtime rallies.
-Physical rallies had been suspended in 2020 due to safety measures against the COVID-19 pandemic.
+Two sites were also designated for lunchtime rallies.
+Physical rallies had been suspended in 2020 as part of safety measures against the COVID-19 pandemic.

 Political broadcasts and debates

 Two Party Political Broadcasts (PPBs) were held on 25 April and 1 May, during the campaigning period.
 Political parties fielding at least six candidates under a recognised party symbol were allowed to deliver their campaigning messages on the PPBs.
 Mediacorp also hosted two roundtable talks on 27 and 29 April.